leafsphp/new-docs/leaf/v/2.5.0-beta/intro/README.md

 With a simple structure and a shallow learning curve, it's an excellent way to rapidly build powerful and high performant web apps and APIs.

-One thing that makes Leaf different from other libraries and frameworks is the ability leaf gives you to choose what features you want to use and those to ignore.
-Leaf is built with almost entirely isolated features which can be ignored if not needed.

 To get started, simply install Leaf, and you're good to go.

 ## 📁 Installation